Synthesizing Proxy Applications for MPI Programs: Method Implementation

-By extracting the intra-process and inter-process patterns, we get a symbol table and a context-free grammar.
-By traversing the grammar and the symbol table, we can generate an executable C code.
-The code generation algorithm is described in Algorithm \ref{codegen}.
+By extracting intra-process and inter-process patterns, we can generate a symbol table and a grammar.
+By looking up the symbol table and traversing the grammar, we then produce executable C code.
+We use the grammar \ref{code_gen:grammar} as an example and generate the code snippet in Figure \ref{code_gen:code}.
+This grammar contains non-terminals $S,A,B$, communication events $a,c,e$ and computation events $b,d,f,g$.

-We first translate a symbol table containing terminals and non-terminals into C code.
-Terminals can be communication events or computation events.
-Communication events are directly translated into MPI functions using the parameter information recorded in the original event.
-Computation events are handled by searching computation proxies and combining predefined code blocks to create a function call corresponding to the computation event.
+Initially, we convert a symbol table containing terminals and non-terminals into C code.
+Terminals, which include communication and computation events, are translated to MPI functions and computation function calls respectively, using parameter information and computation proxies.
+This corresponds to Line 13-16, 19-25, etc. of Figure \ref{code_gen:code}.

-After translating terminals to C code, we then recursively handle non-terminals.
-We treat a non-terminal as a function, and the rules it points to as the content of the function.
-In this way, a non-terminal can be regarded as a combination of some non-terminals and terminals.
-To convert the non-terminal into C code, we need to traverse the content of the non-terminal function.
-For a terminal in a function, it can be converted into a function call by the method mentioned above.
-For a non-terminal in a function, because each non-terminal corresponds to a function call, the corresponding function can be called directly.

-The main rule of each process is also a non-terminal.
-The difference between the main rule and other non-terminal is that each symbol in the function content of the main rule has a set of process ranks, which are used to mark which processes need to execute the function corresponding to the symbol.
-When converting main rule into C code, we need to traverse the symbols in the main rule function.
-For each symbol, we first need to generate a branch statement to specify which process needs to execute the symbol, and then we can call the function corresponding to the symbol mentioned above.
-Since there are multiple consecutive symbols with the same rank list, we compare and merge the same rank lists to reduce redundant branch statements in the code generated from main rule.

-An important purpose of synthesizing proxy-app is to estimate the performance of the original program using a shorter execution time.
-To achieve this purpose, Siesta provides an option to generate shrunk proxy-app with a certain scaling factor.
-For example, the scaling factor is set to 10 by default in our implementation, so that the execution time of generated proxy-app is approximately 10\% of the original program.

-The shrinking process consists of two steps for computation and communication, respectively.
-To shrink computation, we divide all performance metrics by the scaling factor, and then conduct the searching as introduced in Section \ref{sec:search}.
-To shrink communication, we build a regression model to fit the relationship between the execution time of MPI functions for blocking communication and the associated communication volume.
-Non-blocking communication function calls take tiny execution time and can be neglected.
-Their actual communication time cost theoretically overlaps with the computation and has been shrunk together.
+Non-terminals are processed recursively by treating each as a function composed of terminals and other non-terminals.
+This involves generating function calls for terminals and direct calls for non-terminal functions within the content of a non-terminal function, like $function\_A$ and $function\_B$ in Figure \ref{code_gen:code}.